DidierMalenfant/Plupdate/README.md

 Up to now, the main application had to implement `playdate.update()` and had to made sure that this method called all the update methods required by any dependencies. **Plupdate** handles this for you and also handles enabling updates for various SDK sub-systems like sprites or timers.

 If you are using a library that means you don't have to worry about adding things to `playdate.update()` yourself.
 If you are writing a library that means you can make sure that the things you need are in `playdate.update()` without requiring anything from your end-user.

+Best of all, **Plupdate** calls can me made from anywhere in your code, inside or outside of update loops and callbacks, with no consequences.
+They can even be called multiple times without causing updates to happend multiple times.

 It just works™.